yavuzkoroglu/gwplus/README.md

 pdflatex -interaction nonstopmode rq1.tex
 ```

 The above commands generate `rq1.pdf`, which depicts the relative test case lengths.
+Please answer `y` to any prompt.
 Note that `rq1_raw.sh` generates all test cases from scratch and may take a few hours to complete.

 ### RQ2.
 Test Redundancies